kwent/blog.quent.in/README.md

-quentinrousseau.fr
+quent.in
 ==================

-http://quentinrousseau.fr octopress website.
+http://quent.in octopress website.
 Theme by OctoPanel.